oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 ## 9. Start Monitor

-The Monitor needs to be in the `active` state to monitor.
+The Monitor needs to be in the `active` state to execute the monitoring function.

 - Navigate to the `Deployments` > `Monitors` screen
 - Ensure that the Monitor is in the `ready` state
   - If not, do not proceed, since something has not been properly configured
 - Select the Monitor with the checkbox to the left
   - Select `Start` button <br><br>
 - The details of how to view and understand the Monitor are described at [DKube Monitor Dashboard](https://dkube.io/monitor/monitor3_x/Monitor_Workflow.html#monitor-dashboard)